 Chaos (カオス), known to the echidnas as the God of Destruction, previously the Spirit of Water, is a character first introduced in Sonic Adventure.
 Composed of a cyan, water-like substance through which his brain can be seen, Chaos was the first known protector of the Chaos Emeralds, Master Emerald, and the Chao.
 In Adventure, Chaos is used as a weapon by Dr. Eggman, and the player must defeat Chaos in different forms throughout a number of boss battles.

 Sonic Channel and Sonic Adventure: Navigation Guide assert that Chaos was, in the dim and distant past, a humble Chao himself.
 However, prolonged exposure to the Master Emerald mutated him into his familiar translucent, watery form.
-Later in Sonic Frontiers we learn Chaos and the Chao are decedents of an alien race only known as the Ancients who are responsible for bringing the Chaos Emeralds to Earth.
+Later in Sonic Frontiers, we learn Chaos and the Chao are descendants of an alien race only known as the Ancients and they are responsible for bringing the Chaos Emeralds to Earth.
 Chaos' current form after being mutated by the Master Emerald bares a strong resemblance to his ancient ancestors.
 Chaos adopted a role as protector of the Emerald Shrine and his Chao brethren.

 How long this arrangement went on is never stated, but eventually, along came the Knuckles Clan, a tribe of echidnas.
 Pachacamac, the leader of the clan, wanted to take the Emeralds from the altar to prosecute his wars of conquest.
 His initial attempts to do so failed due to Chaos - who the ancient echidnas at the time dubbed the Spirit of Water.
 Despite this, Pachacamac didn't give up his plans, plotting a large assault of the altar.